Are your COVID-19 government benefits coming to end? We have the information you need to prepare.

 There are also a number of ways that the money in your bank accounts might be dealt with.
 Keep reading if you’d like to know what happens to your bank accounts when you die, so you can better prepare yourself and your loved ones.

-Have student debt?
-Click here to see what happens to your student debt after you die
+- What happens to your student debt after you die?

 When you die as the sole owner, the first thing your bank or credit union will do is shut down your account.
 Afterward, there are a few possible outcomes for whatever savings remain within, including but not limited to the following:

 - If you listed anyone on the account as a beneficiary, the leftover money will pass to them.
 If not, the executor of your estate is tasked with contacting any beneficiaries from your will and distributing your assets amongst them.

 - If no will is found, the court will assign an administrator to divide up your money and transfer it to your heirs.
 Known as “intestate succession”, this process varies according to the provincial or territorial laws that govern your estate.

 - Before the administrator takes control of finances, your financial institution will use part of your savings to pay off any outstanding personal loans or credit card bills.
 Other lenders may make a claim on your estate if you owed them enough.